 65A.
 Bag limits for demersal finfish (regions other than West Coast region)

-(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 1 Subdivision 1 directly opposite a species of fish specified in column 1 of that Subdivision (demersal finfish) is the bag limit in respect of fish of that species in the South Coast, Gascoyne and North Coast regions.
+(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 1 Subdivision 1 directly opposite a species of fish specified in column 1 of that Subdivision is the bag limit in respect of fish of that species in the South Coast, Gascoyne and North Coast regions.

 (2) For the purposes of section 50 of the Act, the quantity of fish specified under the heading commencing “Grouped bag limit” in Schedule 3 Division 1 Subdivision 1 is the bag limit in respect of all species of fish specified in that Subdivision in the South Coast, Gascoyne and North Coast regions.

 [Regulation 65A inserted: Gazette 29 Jan 2013 p.
 308-9; amended: Gazette 4 Oct 2019 p.
-3609-10.]
+3609-10; SL 2021/118 r.
+22.]

 65B.
 Bag limits for demersal finfish (West Coast region)

-(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 1 Subdivision 2 directly opposite a species of fish specified in column 1 of that Subdivision (demersal finfish) is the bag limit in respect of fish of that species in the West Coast region.
+(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 1 Subdivision 2 directly opposite a species of fish specified in column 1 of that Subdivision is the bag limit in respect of fish of that species in the West Coast region.

 (2) For the purposes of section 50 of the Act, the quantity of fish specified under the heading commencing “Grouped bag limit” in Schedule 3 Division 1 Subdivision 2is the bag limit in respect of all species of fish specified in that Subdivision in the West Coast region.

 [Regulation 65B inserted: Gazette 29 Jan 2013 p.
 309; amended: Gazette 4 Oct 2019 p.
-3610.]
+3610; SL 2021/118 r.
+23.]

 65C.
 Bag limits for large pelagic finfish

-(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 2 directly opposite a species of fish specified in column 1 of that Division (large pelagic finfish) is the bag limit in respect of fish of that species.
+(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 2 directly opposite a species of fish specified in column 1 of that Division is the bag limit in respect of fish of that species.

 (2) For the purposes of section 50 of the Act, the quantity of fish specified under the heading commencing “Grouped bag limit” in Schedule 3 Division 2 is the bag limit in respect of all species of fish specified in that Division.

 [Regulation 65C inserted: Gazette 29 Jan 2013 p.
 309-10; amended: Gazette 4 Oct 2019 p.
-3610.]
+3610; SL 2021/118 r.
+24.]

 65D.
 Bag limits for nearshore or estuarine finfish